ghc/ghc/docs/users_guide/glasgow_exts.rst

 GHC allows for numeric literals to be given in decimal, octal, hexadecimal, binary, or float notation.

-The language extension :ghc-flag:`-XNumericUnderscores` adds support for expressing underscores in numeric literals.
+The language extension :extension:`NumericUnderscores` adds support for expressing underscores in numeric literals.
-For instance, the numeric literal ``1_000_000`` will be parsed into ``1000000`` when :ghc-flag:`-XNumericUnderscores` is enabled.
+For instance, the numeric literal ``1_000_000`` will be parsed into ``1000000`` when :extension:`NumericUnderscores` is enabled.
-That is, underscores in numeric literals are ignored when :ghc-flag:`-XNumericUnderscores` is enabled.
+That is, underscores in numeric literals are ignored when :extension:`NumericUnderscores` is enabled.
 See also :ghc-ticket:`14473`.

 For example: ::